reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 Mockito.when(cityRepository.find(expected.getId())).thenThrow(RuntimeException.class);
 ```

-Mockito comes with a built-in mechanism to test your error handling.
+Mockito comes with a built-in mechanism to test our error handling.
 Instead of declaring a return value, advise Mockito
 to throw the expected exception.
-In case you throw checked exceptions, the compiler doesn't let you to throw checked
+In case we throw checked exceptions, the compiler doesn't let we to throw checked
 exceptions, that are not declared on the method.

-### Mockito and `void` Methods
+### Mocking `void` Methods

 ```java
 // Causes a compiler error Mockito.when(cityRepository.delete()).thenThrow(RuntimeException.class);
 ```

-In case you want to declare a special behaviour for `void` methods, you must change your approach.
+In case we want to declare a special behaviour for `void` methods, we must change our approach.
 The compiler doesn't
 like void methods in brackets, since they have no arguments.
-Change your approach to following:
+Change our approach to following:

 ```java
 Mockito.doThrow(RuntimeException.class).when(cityRepository).delete(expected);